mythril-forge/homebrew-spells/spells/level-2/magic-weapon.md

 You touch a nonmagical weapon.
 Until the spell ends, that weapon becomes a magic weapon with a `+1` bonus to attack rolls and damage rolls.
 Additionally, your weapon gains one of the following effects.

 ### Arcane Energy
-Choose one damage type: Acid, Thunder, Psychic, Fire, Cold or Lightning.
+Choose one of the following damage types: acid, cold, fire, lightning, thunder, or force.
 Until the spell ends, your weapon deals an extra `1d6` damage of the chosen type on a hit.

 ### Beam Shot
 The weapon can be used at range by flinging a magical beam outwards from it.